AbdellatifAnas/SoftwareEngineering-Labs/README.md

 # SoftwareEngineering-Labs

 This repository contains the work that has developed during the Software Engineering course.
-It includes the laboratory assignments completed during the semester, the Software Requirements Specification (SRS) for the **Medical Clinic System**, and the project folders with the updated diagrams created for that system as the course progressed.
+It includes the laboratory assignments completed during the semester, the Software Requirements Specification (SRS) for the **Medical Clinic System**, and the project folders with the updated UML diagrams created for that system as the course progressed.

 ## Repository Structure